brunokoga/Montevideo/advanced_dir/spells/ballLightning.md

 If a globe enters a space with a creature, it stops moving for the round and deals 3d6 points of electricity damage to that creature, though a successful Reflex save negates the damage.
 Creatures wearing metal armor take a –4 penalty on this saving throw.

-Each globe moves as long as you actively direct it (it's a move action for you to direct all the spheres created by a single casting of this spell); otherwise they stay at rest.
+Each globe moves as long as you actively direct it (it's a move action for you to direct all the spheres created by a single casting of this spell; otherwise they stay at rest.
 These globes have no mass and cannot push aside unwilling creatures or move solid objects.
 A _ball lightning_ globe winks out if it exceeds the spell's range.